ApoapsisHGV/ApoapsisHGV.github.io/en/sponsors.md

 </section>

 <section class="side-figure" id="jlcpcb">
-  <span><a href="https://jlcpcb.com"><strong>JLCPCB</strong></a> is a leading Chinese PCB manufacturer for hobbist, commercial and industrial applications.
+  <span><a href="https://jlcpcb.com"><strong>JLCPCB</strong></a> is a leading Chinese PCB manufacturer for hobbyist, commercial and industrial applications.
 They support us by providing us with our circuit boards.</span>
   <figure>
     <a href="https://jlcpcb.com">
       <img src="{{ site.baseurl }}/images/2019-sponsoren/JLCPCB.png" />